Our Apprenticeship programmes are delivered through a blended approach, tailored to your organisation’s needs.

 These are blended to create a learning journey to suit all styles.

-You can find more detail on the specific structure and activities for the individual apprenticeship programmes pages.
-Generally speaking our apprenticeship programmes have the following weekly and monthly structure and activities.
+Generally speaking, our apprenticeship programmes have the following weekly and monthly structure and activities.

 Typical monthly apprenticeship programme structure